hack3rs.ca network-security

 ethical-use-and-defense-scope

 Use Kismet only for authorized monitoring of wireless environments you own or are approved to assess.
-Wireless monitoring can reveal device identifiers, SSIDs, and client behavior that must be handled responsibly.
+Wireless monitoring captures device identifiers, probe requests, and client behavior — all of which must be handled under clear data handling and access policies.

 tool-history-origin-and-purpose